 Origin of Maram Tribes

-Maram tribes are mainly scattered in various areas like Senapati distric, Tadubi Sub-division and also Kangpokpi region.
-They have close affinity with Koireng, Maos and Angami, Paomei, Naga, Zeliangrong and Thangal groups.
-Along with the special Mongoloid features, Caucasoid traits are also found in the people of the Maram tribes.
+Maram Tribes are mainly scattered in various areas like Senapati district, Tadubi Sub-division and also Kangpokpi region.
 The origin of Maram tribes has a rich heritage behind it.
 In their cosmology, amongst three sons Karambungsa, the eldest brother Makikangba is considered to be ancestor of the Maram tribes.
+They are considered to be a part of Tibeto-Burman family of Mongoloid race.
+Linguistically, they belong to the sub-family of the Sino-Tibetan family.

 The Maram tribe follows the ascending and descending genealogical lines through males only.
 Maram tribes have three localized descent groups - Lamkana, Magai-Bungnamei and Kagama.
 Each of the clans of Maram Tribes is an exogamous unit and has a number of sub-lineages.
 These major clans are Punglunamei, Rangnamei, Karangnamei, Naguina or Naguna, Bungnamei, Magaimei, Puinarnei, Najangmei or Nakijkoinamei or Majangmei and Kashammei or Kishumei.